-Join us to explore the sweet and little-known heart of Mendocino County.
-Nestled in between forested hills that are covered in a mix of oak woodlands and redwood forests, the rich valley floor is called Redwood Valley.
-Some of the largest redwood trees in the world are just west of town.
+This year CGLHS will explore the sweet and little-known heart of Mendocino County.
+Nestled in between forested hills that are covered in a mix of oak woodlands and redwood forests, the rich valley floor is called Ukiah Valley.
+Some of the largest redwood trees in the world grow just west of town.

 Ukiah's bustling downtown is adjacent to historic neighborhoods.
 The town is home to the Sun House, built in 1911 by painter Grace Carpenter Hudson (1865-1937) and her husband John.
-We'll meet at the property in the adjacent Grace Hudson Museum to hear from landscape architects who were involved in the concept for the museum gardens and learn about basketry plants featured there.
-We'll tour the gardens and the Sun House, and learn about the the life and legacy of renowned local horticulturalist Carl Purdy (1861-1945).
-The following day we'll visit the nearby Montgomery Woods with California State Parks representative, with an alternate tour of historic sites in the town of Ukiah.
+We'll meet at the Grace Hudson Museum to hear from the landscape architect who was involved in the concept for the museum gardens and learn about basketry plants featured there.
+We'll tour the gardens and the historic Sun House.
+The life and legacy of renowned local horticulturalist Carl Purdy (1861-1945) will be explored.
+The following day we'll visit the nearby Montgomery Woods with a California State Parks representative, with an alternate tour of historic sites in the town of Ukiah.

 Ukiah is located about two hours north of San Francisco and one hour north of the Santa Rosa airport.
 Agricultural businesses flourish in the valley, with wine grapes taking over from pears and hops in recent years.
 Reaching the town is a pleasant drive along Highway 101; CGLHS will help organize carpools from the Bay Area as needed.